guildai/guild.ai/pages/guides/reproducibility.md

 -->

-# Reproduce Results
+# Reproducibility

 [TOC]

+## Overview

 Reproducibility is an important topic in machine learning.
 Guild supports reproducibility by automating the steps for setting up and training models.
-Guild captures details about each run so runs can be compared with high precision.
+Guild captures details about each run so results can be compared over time.

 Reproducibility involves control across various levels: